ethics-workshop/2023/content/index.rst

 EthiCS encourages submissions of full papers and short papers from academia, industry, and government.
 Short papers must be up to 4 pages and long papers must be up to 8 pages, including references.
-All papers are in the IEEE conference proceedings format.
-Submitted papers must adhere to `the IEEE S&P conference proceeding template <https://www.ieee-security.org/TC/EuroSP2022/eurosp-2022-template.zip>`__.
+All papers are in the NDSS conference proceedings format.
+Submitted papers must adhere to `the NDSS symposium proceeding template <https://www.ndss-symposium.org/ndss2023/templates>`__.
 Submissions must be written in English and typeset in A4 format.
 We recommend using LaTeX, and suggest you first compile the supplied LaTeX source as is, checking that you obtain the same PDF as the one supplied.
 Then, write your paper into the LaTeX template, replacing the boilerplate text.
-Please do not use other IEEE templates.
+Please do not use other templates.
 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.
 Your document should render